formats back

 Inaccurate representation

 Redistricting often misrepresents the political leanings of the people living in the districts being reorganized.
-Take swing-state North Carolina, which narrowly leaned in favor of Donald Trump as president while electing a Democratic governor in 2016.
-North Carolina is a “purple” state (i.e., a state with a nearly equal amount of Republican and Democrat voters), yet its congressional delegation allots ten House seats to Republicans and only three to Democrats.
+Take swing-state North Carolina, which, in 2016, narrowly leaned in favor of Donald Trump as president while electing a Democratic governor.
+North Carolina is a “purple” state (i.e., a state with a nearly equal amount of Republican and Democrat voters), yet back in 2016, its congressional delegation allotted ten House seats to Republicans and only three to Democrats.
 For the first time in history, a federal court wet its feet in the gerrymandering issue and ruled the state’s redistricting plan unconstitutional, in that it unduly favored one party over another.
 As long as redistricting continues to disproportionately favor one party, a large percentage of voters won’t have their political interests appropriately represented.
+In 2024, the state’s congressional breakdown is 7 House seats to Republicans and another 7 to Democrats.

 Non-democratic

 A strong democracy should not allow for partisan abuses of election rules, yet gerrymandering does just that.
-A recent study suggests that the practice has increasingly affected election cycle’s results, culminating in 16-17 seats in the current Congress that are thanks to gerrymandering alone.
+According to a study, the practice has increasingly affected election cycle’s results, culminating in 16-17 seats in the current Congress that are thanks to gerrymandering alone.
 Gerrymandered districts allow for elected officials to choose their constituents, rather than giving voters the basic right to appoint their own representatives.
 If America is to call itself a true democracy, then the vote needs to be brought back to the citizens.
 Gerrymandering warrants the same kind of checks and balances that have been established to keep America’s government from veering from democracy in the first place.

 Redistricting should be neutral